tomplayford/aiohelvar/README.md

 ## Requests to Helvar :)

-* Please provide a command to retrieve a device's GTIN and serial number.
+* Please provide a command to retrieve a device's GTIN and / or serial number.
+* Please provide a command to retrieve full decimal values of a scene table.

 ## Disclaimer